USMNT lands in World Cup Group B along with England

 Based on FIFA’s rankings, the No. 15 United States will join No. 5 England, a 2018 semifinalist, as the favorites to advance to the round of the 16 in the 32-country competition, Nov.
 21-Dec.
 18. The teams played to a 1-1 draw in the 2010 group stage in South Africa.

+Many U.S. players have strong ties to English soccer: Starters Christian Pulisic (Chelsea), Zack Steffen (Manchester City) and British-born Antonee Robinson (Fulham) play for English clubs, as do several others in the U.S. player pool.

+Forward Gio Reyna, who plays in Germany, was born in England when his father, former U.S. captain Claudio Reyna, was employed by Sunderland.
+Midfielder Yunus Musah lived in London from age 9 until 16 and represented England’s youth national teams before committing to the U.S. program last year.

 Iran, which is ranked No. 21, has never advanced out of the group stage.
+In Asian qualifying’s group play, the Iranians finished first with an 8-1-1 record.

-The Americans and Iranians met in the 1998 first round in France, with Iran winning, 2-1.
+The United States and Iran met in the 1998 World Cup group stage in France, with Iran winning, 2-1.

 The unknown factor is the third U.S. opponent.
 Wales, ranked No. 18, has not qualified for the World Cup since 1958.
 Ukraine (No. 27) was a 2006 quarterfinalist and Scotland (No. 39) is seeking its first berth since 1998.